Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 Risk & Side Effects

 CBD aids in the treatment of acid reflux and GERD but are there any side effects?
 Luckily, there are no known dangerous side effects of consuming this oil.
-However, there are some mild side effects that may occur in case of overdosing, According to nova-Institut[14], Hürth, Germany these side effects may include:
+However, some mild side effects may occur in case of overdosing, According to nova-Institut,[9] Hürth, Germany these side effects may include:

 • Dry mouth